mzazon/awesome-cloud-projects/aws/offline-first-mobile-applications-amplify-datastore/offline-first-mobile-applications-amplify-datastore.md

    echo "✅ Conflict resolution handler created"
    ```

+   The conflict resolution handler now implements business-specific logic for handling data conflicts.
+This ensures that the most important changes are preserved when conflicts occur between local and remote data modifications.

 9. **Implement Network Status Monitoring**:

    Network monitoring is essential for providing users with appropriate feedback about synchronization status and application capabilities.
 This service integrates DataStore's network events with React Native's NetInfo to provide comprehensive connectivity awareness.
 Understanding network status allows the application to adjust behavior, queue operations appropriately, and inform users about sync capabilities.